The Fluid Mechanics of Splatter Painting: Bundle geometry

 \section{Bundle geometry}

-In this section, we characterize experimentally the geometry of brush's hair bundle.
+In this section, we experimentally characterize the geometry of the bundle of bristles at the tip of the brush used in tapping experiments.
 We then deduce and discuss geometrical properties of the anisotropic porous medium used as an idealized representation of the bundle.
-The values of the most important properties are summarized in table~\ref{tab:bundle_props}.
+The values of relevant properties are listed in table~\ref{tab:bundle_props}.